fioriandrea/aawk/README.md

 # Description

-This is an implementation of AWK that (tries to) be compliant with the [POSIX specification](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html).
+This is an implementation of AWK that (tries to) be compliant with the [POSIX specification of AWK](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html).